Mastodon

 Accessing QEMU KVM instances via SSH from other machines

-Notice the format, you can, you will as you deepen your DevOps knowledge, use something akin to qemu://192.168.135.27/session to access the KVM qemu sessions from different hosts.
-This will usually be done via SSH as qemu+ssh://username@hostname/system.
+Notice the format, as you deepen your DevOps and linux knowledge, use something akin to qemu://192.168.135.27/session to access the KVM qemu sessions from different hosts.
+Accessing remote systems from the internet and making your own cloud SSH as qemu+ssh://username@hostname/system.

 export LIBVIRT_DEFAULT_URI=qemu:///system